Angelmmiguel/ditto_code/README.md

 ### Development

+#### Execute the file or start a server

+To execute a file based on a custom release use:

+	DITTOCODE_ENV=PREMIUM ruby my_file.rb

+If you are using a framework like rails:

+	DITTOCODE_ENV=PREMIUM rails s

 #### Switch a piece of code in a file

 It's simple, with DittoCode you will be able to create a blocks that will be executed only when the DITTOCODE_ENV coincide with the environment of the block: